Miserden, Near Stroud, GL6 7JA | (01285) 821303

 Visitors to the hidden Cotswold gem can also expect to soak up the magnificent mixed borders, which are home to roses, shrubs, clematis, and herbaceous plants that add colour to the garden from spring to autumn.

-The tranquil garden also features an octagonal summerhouse, built in 1999 to mark the millennium, which sits in front of an ornate fountain and colourful fuchsias.
+Offering a sense of tranquillity and peace, the garden also features an octagonal summerhouse, built in 1999 to mark the millennium, which sits in front of an ornate fountain and colourful fuchsias.

 An unspoilt gem in the heart of the Cotswolds, The Garden at Miserden offers a timeless treat and tranquil escape for visitors.